-5. The Group shall, in accordance with the laws and regulations in force in each country in which it carries on Regulated Activities, adopt codes or similar internal rule-making instruments that ensure compliance with the rules for the separation of activities by Group professionals.
+5. The companies of the Group shall, in accordance with the laws and regulations in force in each country in which they carry on Regulated Activities, adopt codes or similar internal rule-making instruments that ensure compliance with the rules for the separation of activities by professionals of the Iberdrola Group's companies.

-The Group guarantees that said codes or rule-making instruments shall be communicated to and disseminated among the professionals and members of the management team of Group companies in the respective jurisdictions in which they apply.
+The companies integrated within Iberdrola guarantee that said codes or rule-making instruments shall be communicated to and disseminated among the professionals and members of the management team of the Group's companies in the respective jurisdictions in which they apply.

-In addition, any codes and rule-making instruments that are adopted shall be disseminated externally, in particular, through the websites of the companies of the Group.
+In addition, any codes and rule-making instruments that are adopted shall be disseminated externally, in particular, through the websites of the companies of the Iberdrola Group.